Plea-Justice/plea-justice.github.io/Scripts/Script-for-defense-attorney-recommendation-study.md

 * Good afternoon.
 What is the nature of this case, Mr. Clark? >>

 PROSECUTOR (talking to the district court judge):
-* {User} is accused of committing larceny occurring around 12PM on the 3rd day of November in the year 2018. >>
+* @Name; is accused of committing larceny occurring around 12PM on the 3rd day of November in the year 2018. >>

 * In accordance with state law, larceny occurs when one steals the property of another. >>